 - BigQuery Job User - needed to create query jobs from which results can be read (currently 2 jobs per day are created)

 Additionally, the BigQuery dataset must explicitly be shared with the service account.

 - In Google Cloud Platform, navigate to BigQuery

-- Locate the dataset that contains your billing data and
+- Select the dataset that contains your billing data

 Submit the information